greenhousecode/generator-optinoud/app/templates/README.md

 ## Using Optinoud

-Just run:
+In your project directory, just run:

 ```shell
 npm start
 ```

-By default, it will load `/src/default.js`, transpile it to ES5, and inject it into the specified `website` in `/config.json`.
+By default, it will load `/src/default.js`, transpile it to ES5, and inject it into the website specified while installing Optinoud.

 You can load alternative scripts by using the `optinoud` URL parameter.
 E.g: `?optinoud=example` will load `/src/example.js`.